Smurf/OpenTorque-Actuator-6368/README.md

 ## TODO

 - [ ] Complete stand/legs for ring gear.
 Possibly fits on some bits of 2020?
+- [ ] Complete housing/mount for motor
+- [ ] Figure out how to mount magnetic encoder
+- [ ] Test if magnet can be mounted directly to motor or not
 - [ ] Print all the parts in PLA
 - [ ] Receive BLDC motor
 - [ ] Receive ODrive